 On our visit, we were able to hold a tarantula and learn some interesting facts in the process.
 Did you know that a tarantula bite is not strong enough to cause any major damage?
 At most it will feel like a bee sting.
 Tarantulas rarely ever attack.
 In fact, it takes a lot for a tarantula to bite.

 Boyd Hill Nature Preserve is a beautiful local gem with lots to do and see.
 Bring your camera – there are plenty of beautiful pictures to take of trees, swamps, lakes, and wildlife.
 Water stations are located around the park for your convenience.
-In addition, restrooms, snacks, and souvenirs are found within the education center.
+In addition, restrooms, snacks, and souvenirs are found in the education center.

 Boyd Hill is a great half day escape.
 You can spend hours walking around in the quiet atmosphere, just observing wildlife and their natural surroundings.
 Plan some time away from your busy schedule to take in the beauty of this St. Petersburg gem.